 - Supporting the class teacher and individual special needs students with day-to-day teaching and learning.

 - Participating in a range of lessons from physical to creative.

-- Communicating information about individual students back to class teacher so learning plans and risk assessments can be updated.
+- Communicating information about individual students back to the class teacher so learning plans and risk assessments can be updated

 - Managing incidents of challenging behaviour.

 Teaching Assistant | Homemead School, Manchester | September 2005 – July 2010

 - Supported individual special needs students and the class teacher in a mainstream school.